tavip/linux/Documentation/labs/deferred_work.rst

 .. hint:: For synchronization use two wait queues and two flags.

-	  Review `Synchronization - waiting queues`_ on how to use waiting queue.
+	  Review :ref:`waiting-queues` on how to use waiting queue.

 	  Use atomic variables for flags.
-Review `Atomic variable`_.
+Review :ref:`atomic-variables`.

 7. Buffer shared between timer and process